Sri Lanka

 Unfortunately, the tradition slowly fades away, with the sad knowledge that it may well entirely disappear in the near future.

-After the tsunami that hit Sri Lanka in 2004, much of the coastline has been irreparably harmed, which largely reduced the possibility to execute this authentic fishing technique.
+After the tsunami that hit Sri Lanka in 2004, much of the coastline has been irreparably harmed, which largely reduced the possibility of executing this authentic fishing technique.

-As a result, many authentic stilt fishermen rent their stilts to men that pose as a fisherman, with the goal to earn a living as a tourist attraction, which makes perfect sense if you ask me.
+As a result, many authentic stilt fishermen rent their stilts to men who pose as fishermen, with the goal of earning a living as a tourist attraction, which makes perfect sense if you ask me.

 This traditional, yet extraordinary fishing technique is a tremendous element in Sri Lanka’s rich culture, and for that reason, not to be missed.